yakovypg/NetArgumentParser/Documentation/OptionalArgumentsConfig.md

     defaultValue: new DefaultOptionValue<int>(60));
 ```

+Note that the default value for options in subcommands is set only if the corresponding subcommand is handled.

 ### Value Restrictions
 You can specify a restriction for option values.
 For example, you can limit the value only positive numbers.
 Value restrictions is only available for value options.